willi-kappler/mandel-rust/README.md

 - [ ] Check docopt (instead of clap ?
 Thanks to matklad)

 - [ ] Automate benchmark: re-run each test multiple times (user specified command line argument) and take the average
-- [ ] Automate benchmark: write all results to text files and make a nice plot
+- [ ] Automate benchmark: write all results to text files (JSON ?) and make a nice plot

 - [ ] Use a bigger image size and a higher number of iterations for the next release